tannerdsilva/QuickLMDB/Sources/QuickLMDB/QuickLMDB.docc/Cursor.md

 ## Considerations

+- Cursors have an exclusive relationship with the Transaction and Database in which they were created.

+	- Cursors cannot exist outside of their associated Transaction.

 - Unlike ``QuickLMDB/Database``, ``QuickLMDB/Cursor`` does **NOT** integrate any decoding functionality.

 	- Lack of binary decoding (and requisite copying of data through the decoding process) allows for much higher performance in traversing a database.

 - ``QuickLMDB/Cursor`` faithfully returns `MDB_val` objects as provided from LMDB.
 No other types are returned.

 	- You are responsible for safely handling these `MDB_val` objects within their transactions.
+These values point to data directly in the memorymap.

 	- You are responsible for any deserialization that may need to be done with the returned values.